fishinginaswamp/due64_tas/README.md

 ## Storing instructions

 Controller data needs to be sent every time a new frame is displayed (30 times per second), so storing instructions for individual frames will take up a lot of space.
 Instead, instructions are stored as: {[buttons/stick data], [number of frames to repeat]}.
 Creating these instructions by hand is horribly tedious and time consuming (the signed bytes are sent LSB first, so after doing the trig to calculate X and Y given an angle, it needs to be reversed), so a helper program is used to create the instructions (https://github.com/fishinginaswamp/due64_tas_instruction_maker).
+My workflow sucks and this task is maddening.

 ## Other
 The microcontroller displays what buttons are being "pressed," as well as how many instructions it has sent in total, on a screen.
 Commands and data are sent to the display controller (ILI9341) using direct memory access (DMA).
 This requires either an array or linked list, with a few *hundred* items.
 I opted for linked list, because large arrays really bog down Visual Studio.